what is tounché?

 [Tounché means SHIFT in the Yorouba language of Benin & Nigeria.]

 A new kind of leadership is called upon us to lead the necessary revolution to create a more loving and compassionate world where all can thrive: humans, animals, nature, cosmos.
-We are all called to be SACRED LEADERS.
+We are all called to be CONSCIOUS & SACRED LEADERS.
 Connected Leaders who transcend the illusion of separation, have a humble and reverent approach to the world, who lead from a profound and serene place of alignment with All.
-Tounché Sacred Leadership Summit is an invitation to a universal pilgrimage to restore our connection with each other, to nature and nurture our innermost selves.
+Tounché Global Consciousness Summit is an invitation to a universal pilgrimage to restore our connection with each other, to nature and nurture our innermost selves.

 The Summit gathers All alongside consciousness visionaries, wisdom keepers, spiritual teachers, yoga and meditation instructors, healers, artists and holistic health practitioners who are internationally active in the process of healing communities through the healing of individuals.
 Tounché’s wisdom keepers represent the diversity of the African diaspora and the world, coming together to immerse ourselves in carefully guided experiences; experiences that honor, nourish, heal, inspire and activate new levels self and collective awareness.